Solomon333/DrumKit-Vanila-JavaScript-a-y/README.md

 - Play drum sound using the keybord and mouse

-- JavaScript drum sound kit.
+- JavaScript drum sound kit

 - DOM manipulation.
 Switch-case.